Prasidh Krishna

+He made his Test debut at Centurion Park against South Africa where he took his debut Test wicket.

 Domestic career

-Prasidh first came to the limelight during Bangladesh A's tour of India in 2015, taking 5 for 49 on first-class debut for Karnataka in a tour match against Bangladesh A in the absence of all three frontline Karnataka pace bowlers.
+Krishna made his first-class debut for Karnataka during Bangladesh A's tour of India in September 2015, taking 5 for 49 in a match marked by the absence of all three frontline Karnataka pace bowlers.
 He took a wicket off his first ball, dismissing Rony Talukdar, before taking the wickets of Anamul Haque, Soumya Sarkar and Nasir Hossain in his first spell to reduce Bangladesh A to 41/5.
 Karnataka went on to win the match by 4 wickets.

 He made his List A debut for Karnataka in the 2016–17 Vijay Hazare Trophy on 25 February 2017.
 He made his Twenty20 debut for Karnataka in the 2017–18 Syed Mushtaq Ali Trophy on 21 January 2018.

 He was the leading wicket-taker for Karnataka in the 2018–19 Vijay Hazare Trophy, with thirteen dismissals in seven matches.

-In August 2018, he was named in India A cricket team for the 2018 A-team Quadrangular Series.
+In August 2018, he was named in the India A cricket team for the 2018 A-team Quadrangular Series.
 In December 2018, he was named in India's team for the 2018 ACC Emerging Teams Asia Cup.

-During the 2021-22 Ranji Trophy, Prasidh took his maiden first-class ten-wicket haul against Jammu and Kashmir picking up 6/35 in the first innings and 4/59 in the second innings.
+During the 2021-22 Ranji Trophy, Krishna took his maiden first-class ten-wicket haul against Jammu and Kashmir picking up 6/35 in the first innings and 4/59 in the second innings.

 Indian Premier League

 In April 2018, he was bought by the Kolkata Knight Riders team in the 2018 IPL season as a replacement for injured Kamlesh Nagarkoti.
 On 6 May 2018, he made his IPL debut against Mumbai Indians replacing injured Shivam Mavi.

 In February 2022, he was bought by the Rajasthan Royals for ₹10 Cr in the Mega auction for the 2022 Indian Premier League tournament.

+At the 2025 IPL auction, he was signed by Gujarat Titans for ₹9.5 crore.
+During this season, Krishna picked up 25 wickets to earn the Purple Cap award for most wickets during the IPL season.